-Ethernet switch, known as LAN (Local Area Network) switch is the most common form of network switch, of which fixed-configuration switches with different speeds are the most used, including Fast Ethernet switch (100 Mbps), Gigabit switch (1000 Mbps), 10Gb switch (10000 Mbps), as well as 25G/40G/100G switches.
+Ethernet switch, known as LAN (Local Area Network) switch, is the most common form of network switch.
+Fixed-configuration switches are the most used ones with different speeds including Fast Ethernet switch (100 Mbps), Gigabit switch (1000 Mbps), 10Gb switch (10000 Mbps), as well as 25G/40G/100G/400G switches.
 As the sizes and data rates of Ethernet network switches vary, the switch port types also do.
 SFP (small form-factor pluggable) port on network switch is a compact, hot-pluggable network interface.
 Typical speeds were 1 Gbit/s for Ethernet SFPs and up to 4 Gbit/s for Fiber Channel SFP modules.
 SFP port (electrical port and optical port) enables a gigabit switch to achieve fiber uplink over longer distances or short-range copper uplinks by inserting the corresponding SFP module (fiber SFP or copper SFP).

 SFP+ and SFP ports are virtually identical in size and appearance.
-The primary difference is that SFP+ is an updated version that supports higher speeds up to 10Gbps.
-And there are mainly two types of 10Gb switch, including 10G fiber switch and 10GBASE-T switch both could have higher-bandwidth uplink ports (40G/100G) to connect with other higher-speed switches in the topology.
+The primary difference is that SFP+ is an updated version of SFP but supports higher speeds up to 10Gbps.
+There are mainly two types of 10Gb switch, including 10G fiber switch and 10GBASE-T switch, both of which could have higher-bandwidth uplink ports (25G/40G/100G) to connect with other higher-speed switches in the topology.

-Will 10Gb SFP+ running at 1Gb?
+Will 10Gb SFP+ run at 1Gb?
 The answer is definitely “No”.
-SFP optics do work in SFP+ slots in most cases, but 10Gb SFP+ optics can never work in SFP slots on gigabit switch because SFP+ does not support speeds less than 1Gbps.
-As we know, once a module is installed, the speed of the port is decided.
+That’s because you can not down rate a 10G SFP+ transceiver.
+Once a module is installed, the speed of the port is unchanging.
 Most SFP+ slots are backward compatible with SFP modules to run at 1G speed.
-However, the SFP slots on Gigabit switch cannot support the 10G speed required by SFP+ modules.
-For instance, most 10Gb switches support 10G SFP+ and 1G SFP optics on SFP+ ports.
-But some models are SFP+ only.
-One needs to double-check the compatibility of this switch with the vendor rep.
+However, the SFP slots cannot support higher speed required by SFP+ modules.

-Figure 3: FS 10Gb Switch SFP+ Port Links to Gigabit Switch SFP Port.
+Figure 4: FS 10Gb Switch SFP+ Port Links to Gigabit Switch SFP Port

-Unlike copper SFP modules supporting 10/100/1000 auto-sensing, fiber SFP and SFP+ optics do not support auto-negotiation as this technology is based on electrical pulses, not optical pulses.
-Actually, auto-negotiation is used in twisted pair by which two connected devices choose the highest performance transmission mode they both support after sharing their capabilities.
-It only works when it’s running on both sides of the link.
-Thus 10Gb SFP+ optics on 10Gb switch can not auto-negotiate down to 1Gb if the other end is gigabit switch.
-In fact, most SFP and SFP+ transceivers only run at its rated speed and the transceivers at both ends of the cable should at the same speed.
 For example, if a 10Gb SFP+ module is plugged into the 10Gb switch port, it will only run at 10Gb.
 In this case, if you link it to the gigabit switch port, it will not work.
-When plugging a 1Gb SFP module in the 10G SFP+ port, the 10Gb switch will only run at 1Gb.
-Thus you can link it to the Gigabit switch.
+But when plugging a 1Gb SFP module in the 10G SFP+ port, the 10Gb switch will run at 1Gb.
+If so, you can link it to the Gigabit switch.

 For the issue of SFP to SFP+ compatibility, a simple answer is that most SFP+ can take SFP but not vice versa.
 Thus 10G SFP+ optics on 10Gb switch port is possible to link to 1G gigabit switch port when 1Gb SFP modules are plugged into each port.
 To make sure the smooth network transmission, you need to consult the switch vendor to ensure the connectors on both ends are the same and no manufacturer compatibility issue exists.
 If needed, FS is pleased to help you at any time.